 By contrast, most hedge funds target absolute returns rather than relative returns.
 “Absolute returns” means that if the S&P is down 25% for the year, and your hedge fund is down 15%, that’s a terrible outcome because the fund has still lost money.

-Conversely, if the S&P is up 30% for the year, but your hedge fund is up only 20%, that’s a good outcome on an absolute basis because the fund has still earned money.
+But if the S&P is up 30% for the year, but your hedge fund is up only 20%, that’s a good outcome on an absolute basis because the fund has still earned money.

-If you’re at the right fund and you perform well, you can earn into the mid-six-figures, up to $1 million+, even as a junior-level employee.
+The money is a big draw as well: if you’re at the right fund and you perform well, you can earn into the mid-six-figures, up to $1 million+, even as a junior-level employee.

-And the top individual Portfolio Managers can earn hundreds of millions or billions each year.
+The top individual Portfolio Managers can earn hundreds of millions or billions each year.